ashu-uwach/ashu-uwach.github.com/_posts/2013-01-25-getting-robbed.md

 <img src="http://i.imgur.com/QI7BZuK.jpg" width="400" />

-So not only my 20 rupees were taken, but I was automatically subscribed to something I never want.
-All these without my permission.
-But they made it look like I have myself subscribed to it.
+Not only my 20 rupees were taken, but I was automatically subscribed to something I never wanted.
+All this - without my permission.
+But they made it look like I have myself did it.
+Shady.

-Since Rs 20 is really a small amount for them and 20 days subscription - it is like giving a demo.
-But if they can do this, they can easily make me a permanant subscriber of *anything* they want without my consent and charge me.
+Since Rs 20 is really a small amount for them and 20 days subscription - is like giving a demo. *Who cares!
+Just a small thing.
+Right?*

+**Wrong!** If they can do this, they can easily make me a permanant subscriber of *anything* without my consent and start charging.
+This way, they will get money even I don't really use my phone for a month, unless I keep track of my inbox and notice incosisteies in how much I call and how much I'm charged.

+The good thing is that at least I was able to unsubscribe - never expected to.

+I'll overlook this as it is the first time.
+Hope such auto-subscribed-money-gone incidents will not occur again.

+Now excuse me - I have to recharge my phone again!